-Based on the profit for the year ended December 31, 2021, the Company estimated the amounts of the employees' compensation and remuneration to directors and supervisors at 2% and 1.59% of profit of the current year and recognized NT\$1,070 thousand and NT\$856 thousand, respectively, as employee benefits expenses.
-Based on the profit for the year ended December 31, 2020, the Company estimated the amounts of the employees' compensation and remuneration to directors and supervisors at 2% and 1.6% of profit of the current year and recognized NT\$1,431 thousand and NT\$1,145 thousand, respectively, as employee benefits expenses.

-The distributions of employees and directors' compensation for 2021 were reported to the Board of Directors meeting held on March 15, 2022 to distribute NT\$1,075 thousand and NT\$968 thousand in cash as employees' compensation and remuneration to directors and supervisors of 2021, respectively.
-The differences between the estimated amount and the actual amount determined by the Board of Directors were NT\$5 thousand and NT\$112 thousand, respectively were recognized in profit or loss of the subsequent year.
+Based on the profit for the year ended December 31, 2022, the Company estimated the amounts of the employees' compensation and remuneration to directors and supervisors at 2.93% and 1.99% of profit of the current year and recognized NT\$1,734 thousand and NT\$1,176 thousand, respectively, as employee benefits expenses.
+The Board of Directors' meeting held on March 21, 2023 resolved to distribute NT\$1,773 thousand and NT\$1,182 thousand in cash as employees' compensation and remuneration to directors and supervisors of 2022, respectively.
+The differences between the estimated amount and the actual amount determined by the Board of Directors were NT\$39 thousand and NT\$6 thousand, respectively, which were recognized in profit or loss of the subsequent year.

-A resolution was passed at the Board of Directors meeting held on March 19, 2021 to distribute NT\$1,436 thousand and NT\$1,149 thousand in cash as employees' compensation and remuneration to directors and supervisors of 2020, respectively, whereas the estimated amount accrued in the financial statements for the year ended December 31, 2020 as expense were NT\$1,431 thousand and NT\$1,145 thousand, respectively.
-The differences between the estimated amount and the actual distribution of the employees' compensation and remuneration to directors and supervisors for the year ended 31 December 2020 were NT\$5 thousand and NT\$4 thousand, respectively, which were mainly due to changes in estimates and were recognized in profit or loss of the subsequent year in 2021.
+A resolution was passed at the Board of Directors meeting held on March 15, 2022 to distribute NT\$1,075 thousand and NT\$968 thousand in cash as employees' compensation and remuneration to directors and supervisors of 2021, respectively, whereas the estimated amount accrued in the financial statements for the year ended December 31, 2021 as expense were NT\$1,070 thousand and NT\$856 thousand, respectively.
+The differences between the estimated amount and the actual distribution of the employees' compensation and remuneration to directors and supervisors for the year ended 31 December 2021 were NT\$5 thousand and NT\$112 thousand, respectively, which were mainly due to changes in estimates and were recognized in profit or loss of the subsequent year in 2022.

-(20) Non-operating income and expenses
+(19)Non-operating income and expenses